 CAMP RONALD MCDONALD EAGLE LAKE

-This camp introduces participants to fresh air, mountain lakes, and a classic camp experience.
+This is one of the summer camps for kids with autism that introduces participants to fresh air, mountain lakes, and a classic camp experience.
 Both easy and challenging experiences await the campers who will gain social skills, friends, and confidence.
 Traditionally, 30% of the participants have autism or PDD.